kartonfarkas/api_docs/source/suite/appendices/launch_status.rst

 Launch Statuses
 ===============

-Emails have one of the following launch statuses:
+An email can have one of the following launch statuses:

 .. list-table:: E-Mail Status Codes
    :header-rows: 1